danidiaz/really-small-backpack-example/lesson7-module-identity/README.md

 signatures—possibly requiring some `mixins:` shenanigans to ensure a happy match.

-Suppose we go wild in the `mixins:` section, renaming modules and signatures, making multiple copies of them.
+Suppose we go wild in the `mixins:` section, renaming modules and module signatures, making multiple copies of them.
 We might end up with two or more "instantiated" modules which have different names but which, if we trace back the chains of module and module signature renamings, actually correspond to the *exact same